Any (webshop)

 API

-These include a Public key, which gives access to endpoints exposing non-sensitive data, and a Private Key.
-The Private Key, when combined with the Public key, allows you to work with data on the Store and access sensitive data, such as customer and order information.
+They consist of a Public key, which gives access to endpoints exposing non-sensitive data, and a Private Key which allows you to work with data on the Store and access sensitive data, such as customer and order information.

 CRUD API #